llxxbb/Nature-Demo/doc/order-generate.md

   (full_key, description, version, states, fields, config) VALUES('/B/sale/orderState', 'order state', 1, 'new,paid,picked,outbound,dispatching,signed', '', '{}');
   ```

 ### Nature key points

 In tradition design, order and order state will be fill into one table, in this condition, new state will overwrite the old one, so it's difficult to trace the changes. **In Nature, normal data and state data are separated strictly**, You must define them separately.
 And furthermore, Nature will trace every change for the state data.

 ### Nature key points

 You can define complex states in Nature, such as mutex state, grouped state.
-You can see it at [here](https://github.com/llxxbb/Nature/blob/master/doc/help/concepts.md)

 ## Define converter